 Talcum powder products from Johnson & Johnson, the self-declared “world’s largest healthcare company,” have been the subject of thousands of lawsuits alleging that they cause ovarian cancer.
+A Connecticut Talcum Powder Lawyer from the Wocl Leydon Personal Injury Attorney Team can assist in this case.

 Reuters examined thousands of pages of company memos, internal reports, and other confidential documents released in a 1999 case and found that Johnson & Johnson’s raw talc and finished powders tested positive for small amounts of asbestos from at least 1971 all the way to the early 2000s.
 Johnson & Johnson hid that information from regulators and the public, Reuters reported.